University at Albany, SUNY

 Students are committed to advancing their careers through 86 pre-professional student groups.
 With organizations like the Forensic Science club, the Middle Earth Peer Assistance Program, the Pre-Medical Club, the UAlbany Stock Exchange, and Women in Positions of Power, students drive their future forward by surrounding themselves with motivated individuals and meaningful networking opportunities.

-Students have access to 1,000+ programs across the globe in such places as China, Costa Rica, and Great Britain.
-Any UAlbany student can explore culture, tradition, and language through the trip of a lifetime!
-They can volunteer at an orphanage, research a dying language, shadow in a hospital, study from another perspective, and more.
+Students have access to over 80 UAlbany programs in more than 30 countries, as well as many options through the SUNY Study Abroad Consortium.
+Any UAlbany student can explore culture, tradition, and language through the trip of a lifetime to China, Costa Rica, Great Britain, or more!
+They can volunteer at an orphanage, research a dying language, shadow in a hospital, or study from another perspective.
 Regardless of which academic path they choose, students have many options to study with a wide selection of summer, winter, spring break, semester, and full academic year programs.

 ENROLLMENT BY ETHNICITY